czbiohub-sf/cerebra/paper/paper.md

 The first 10 or so minutes of `cerebra find-peptide-variants` do not involve any VCF processing, instead, this time is attributed to the _genome interval tree_ construction phase.
 After the tree is built, files are processed in a near-linear manner.
 Also of note is that `cerebra`'s search operations take advantage of multiprocessing.
-Although it has been designed to run on standard hardware, `cerebra` should scale better than single-threaded tools to high-memory machines.
+`cerebra` should scale better to high-memory machines than single-threaded tools, though it has been designed to run on standard hardware.

 ## Conclusions